solana-foundation/solana-improvement-documents/proposals/0130-dynamic-block-limits.md

 ### Implementation

-Record each block's CU utilization in an epoch and calcualate the epoch average utilization (EAU).
+Record each block's CU utilization in an epoch and calculate the epoch average utilization (EAU).
 Record the slot latency of votes in an epoch and calculate the supermajority vote slot latency (SVSL).